phin3has/bucket-deployment-sample/README.md

 2. **New Secure Bucket with Object Lock** (`my-secure-bucket-with-object-lock`)
    - Uses a custom KMS key with rotation enabled
-   - Object lock enabled with 30-day COMPLIANCE retention
+   - Object lock enabled (retention settings to be configured post-creation)
    - Designed for immutable data storage

 ## Prerequisites